 There were no issues related to this service and due to the nature of the service delivered, there are no consumer interviews conducted for this service.

 Hospice Care Services

 There were no issues of note related to this service and due to the nature of the service delivered; consumer interviews were not conducted for this service.
-2016 was the first time a family member has given feedback in the client interview process for hospice care.
-The family is satisfied and grateful for the hospice service.

 Health Insurance Premium (HIP)